To my darling son

 You won’t even be legal school age for the whole year of reception class.
 I would like to hope that we will take advantage of this.
-I just hope time doesn’t pass us by in a blink of an eye like the past four years have.
+I just hope time doesn’t pass us by in a blink of an eye as the past four years have.
 No one is ever kidding you when they say that it all goes way too fast.
 Truth is it does and you have to cherish the cuddles, the ‘I love you’s’ the ‘Mummy, Mummy, Mummy’s’ because one day they won’t be there anymore.

 The trouble is I already dread the future.
-I dread you leaving home, I dread you not needing me and most of all I dread you just not being around everyday of my life.
-Life puts you on this world of ours and leaves you with us for such a short part of your life.
+I dread you leaving home, I dread you not needing me and most of all I dread you just not being around every day of my life.
+Life puts you in this world of ours and leaves you with us for such a short part of your life.
 I hope we can always do the right thing by you and that we can make a mark on your life as much as school will do.
 I hope you enjoy school more than I did.
 Most of all never forget how much your Mummy loves you and will miss you.

 Luckily this week is just a settling in week and you’re only there for a few hours over 4 days.
 I hope this doesn’t lull you into a false sense of security knowing I will be around lots still.
 We spent the morning together and you were quite content to sit around cuddling and chilling out.
 I nearly cried, but I held it together.
 I watched you walk confidently into your new school room and sit on the floor with your friends.
 We waved through the window and I made my way home without you.
 I wish we had another year…………

 Love always and forever Mummy xxxx